primap-community/unfccc_di_api/CONTRIBUTING.rst

 $ bump2version patch # possible: major / minor / patch
 $ git push
 $ git push --tags

+Then, go to github and make a release from the tag.
+That will automatically trigger a release on zenodo.
+Use the new DOI from zenodo to update the citation information.

 $ make release